bondagit/aes67-linux-daemon/daemon/README.md

 > **codec**
 > JSON string specifying codec in use.
 > Valid values are L16, L24 and AM824 (L32).

+> **address**
+> JSON string specifying the destination address to use.
+> If this field contains a valid address it's used instead of the default multicast address for the source.
+> In case an unicast address is provided this must be of an host currently active on the local network.

 > **max\_sample\_per\_packet**
 > JSON number specifying the max number of samples contained in one RTP packet.